3 ways to make YouTube work for your marketing strategy

 With such staggering return on investment rates and a clear user affinity with video as a platform, there’s no better time to capitalise on the video hype.

 With YouTube boasting that almost a third of all people on the Internet use the site, there’s no better place to start, and this week we have our top three tips on how to make YouTube work for your marketing strategy.

 Just as other social media sites are so successful because they tap into the social and communal aspects of the internet, using YouTube as part of your marketing strategy should be about building a community between your brand and your users.

 He argues that ‘while there’s nothing wrong with creating viral video content, it’s not the kind of sustainable advertising strategy you want to pursue.’

-Edwards believes that by creating content that is meaningful for the viewer and considering what response or action you want the user to have afterwards, it is possible to build a consistent and loyal community that keeps on coming back to your brand.
+Create content that is meaningful for the viewer.
+Be sure to consider what response or action you want the user to have afterwards.
+Doing so, according to Edwards, will help build a consistent and loyal community that keeps on coming back to your brand.